bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Partly Cloudy
+- Cloudy
 - 76% humidity
 - 10 mph wind
-- 38% cloud cover
+- 99% cloud cover
 - 16 AQI 🟩
 - 0.44 inches of snow in the past 24 hours